 Functional Manual Therapy (FMT)

-Functional Manual Therapy is a revolutionary concept in physical therapy.
-It was developed by Gregg and Vick Johnson, founders of the Institute of Physical Art (I.P.A.).
-FMT uses specific evaluation techniques to identify movement dysfunctions that contribute to pain, decreased mobility and degenerative changes.
-Based on the evaluative findings, specific hands on therapy techniques and movement patterns are used to restore efficient mobility of the joints and soft tissues which include muscle, nerves, organs, fascia, skin, tendons and ligaments.
+Functional Manual Therapy (FMT) is a revolutionary concept in physical therapy.
+It was developed by Gregg and Vick Johnson, founders of the Institute of Physical Art (IPA).
+FMT uses specific evaluation techniques to identify movement dysfunction that may contribute to pain, decreased mobility and degenerative changes.
+Based on the evaluative findings, specific hands on therapy techniques and movement patterns are used to restore efficient mobility of the joints and soft tissues including muscle, nerves, organs, fascia, skin, tendons and ligaments.
 Once efficient mobility of the system has been restored, neuromuscular re-education is utilized to improve specific muscle initiation, strength and endurance.
 The final component is to improve motor control, which focuses on proper movement patterns that allow for the most efficient use of the body.
-This includes integration of sports specific movements, to everyday activities such as walking, lifting, active sitting, and other day to day activities.
+This includes integration of the new movement patterns into sports-specific movements or everyday activities such as walking, lifting, or active sitting.

 With more than 200,000 licensed Physical Therapists in the United States, less than 300 have received the distinction of being a Certified Functional Manual Therapist (CFMT). (cited from IPA Manhattan)